phanghos/chh-test/README.md

 # Additional notes

-The test is not 100% complete.
-I had no time to unit test every class nor implement any UI test.
+**The test is not 100% complete.** I had no time to unit test every class nor implement any UI test.
 Furthermore, whenever fetching the user portfolio, there may arise the case where we don't directly know the name of a coin with a particular ID, because we haven't fetched that from the list, and so, it has not been stored locally.
 For these cases, I'm showing **Unknown Coin**.
-I would also have moved dimensions (for margins, padding, text sizes, etc)  to a separated `dimens.xml`, as well as moved hard-coded strings to `strings.xml`.
-Also, commit history is not the best
+I would also have moved dimensions (for margins, padding, text sizes, etc)  to a separated `dimens.xml`, as well as moved hard-coded strings to `strings.xml`. **YES, I KNOW** that commit history is not the best

 ### Thank you very much!